The funds under a new loan programme will be onlent for SME investments as well as for environmental projects in eastern Norway.

 A long-term loan to the city of Porvoo in southern Finland is earmarked for the construction and renovation of school and preschool buildings in the municipality, an improvement that will affect more than 4,100 children.

-In accordance with its Sustainability Policy and Guidelines, NIB publishes information on a project for increased sodium chlorate production in Joutseno, Eastern Finland.
-The information is available for 30 days starting from 18 August 2017.
+In accordance with its Sustainability Policy and Guidelines, NIB publishes information on a project of replacing and expanding board production in Sweden.
+The information is available for 30 days starting from 29 September 2017.

 On 2 October, NIB President Henrik Normann will participate in a seminar on economic transition, held in Helsinki, together with Suma Chakrabarti, EBRD President, and Olli Rehn, Member of the Board of the Bank of Finland.

 Funds under a new loan programme will be used for onlending to small and medium-sized enterprises’ investments and environmental projects.